Bihar Gramin Bank

 It functions under Regional Rural Banks' Act 1976 and is sponsored by Punjab National Bank.

 History

 Dakshin Bihar Gramin Bank

 Dakshin Bihar Gramin Bank was an Indian Regional Rural Bank (RRB) in the state of Bihar, India.
 It was under the ownership of Ministry of Finance, Government of India.
-The bank was established on 2019 by amalgamation of two RRBs namely Madhya Bihar Gramin Bank and Bihar Gramin Bank.
+The bank was established on 2019 by amalgamation of two RRBs namely Madhya Bihar Gramin Bank and Bihar Gramin Bank (old).
 The bank was sponsored by Punjab National Bank.
 The Bank operates in 20 districts of Bihar.
 The Bank had 1078 branches.

 Uttar Bihar Gramin Bank

 Uttar Bihar Gramin Bank was a Regional Rural Bank (RRB) in the State of Bihar, India.
 It was under the ownership of Ministry of Finance, Government of India.
 It was one of the largest regional rural banks in India in terms of branch network, staff strength and area of operation.
 It was established by the amalgamation of Uttar Bihar Kshetriya Gramin Bank and Kosi Kshetriya Gramin Bank.
 It was sponsored by Central Bank of India in the state of Bihar and headquartered in Muzaffarpur.

 On 1 May 2025 Uttar Bihar Gramin Bank was merged with Dakshin Bihar Gramin Bank to form Bihar Gramin Bank.